Whole-House Water Filter Size Calculator

 How to Use This Tool:

 - Select Source-water load and Treatment train.
-These choices affect estimated clean pressure drop and replacement interval.
+These choices change both the estimated clean pressure drop and the adjusted capacity used for Replacement interval.

 - Edit the Peak fixture worksheet.
-Each row follows fixture name, simultaneous count, fixture flow GPM, and priority.
-Use Load profile sample to restore the selected sample or Normalize worksheet after editing.
+Each row uses fixture name, simultaneous count, fixture flow GPM, and priority.
+Use Sample to reload the selected profile or Normalize after editing CSV rows.

-- Set Daily water use, Inlet pressure, and Flow headroom.
-The summary should show a Sizing snapshot with clean service flow and estimated replacement timing.
+Shower,2,2.0,criticalcontributes 4.0 GPM to Peak fixture flow. - Adjust Daily water use, Inlet pressure, and Flow headroom.
+The summary should update to a service-flow target and a selected filter class.

 - Open Advanced when you have product data.
-Tune Pressure-drop limit, Cartridge capacity override, Filter stages in series, and Display precision.
+Set Pressure-drop limit, enter a Cartridge capacity override, choose Filter stages in series, and set Display precision.

 Interpreting Results:

-- Replacement interval estimates cartridge or media life from adjusted capacity and daily gallons.
+- Replacement interval estimates timing from adjusted capacity and daily gallons.
+Treat a short interval as a maintenance and fouling warning, not just a calendar date.

 Technical Details: